 They confirmed Erin's suspicion that there is an underlying condition that explains her symptoms, known as Ehlers Danlos Syndrome/Hypermobility Spectrum Disorder.
 She was also referred to a renowned cardiologist who further diagnosed Erin with Postural Orthostatic Tachycardia Syndrome.

-This all led Erin to seek out Dr Gilete, a renowned Neurosurgeon operating out of Barcelona, for an opinion on possible Craniocervical Instability and Atlantoaxial Instability.
-Dr Gilete, with absolute confidence and near certainty, diagnosed these conditions and provided Erin with a surgical proposal that while not without risk, has been saving the lives of people like Erin for years.
+This all led Erin to seek out Dr Gilete, a renowned Neurosurgeon operating out of Barcelona, for an opinion on Craniocervical Instability and Atlantoaxial Instability.
+Dr Gilete, with absolute confidence and certainty, diagnosed these conditions and provided Erin with a surgical proposal that while not without risk, has been saving the lives of people like Erin for years.